-I hope you'll add this spiced banana nut bread to your arsenal.
+I love incorporating different spices into baked goods.
+This spiced pear cobbler recipe is another easy one that is perfect for the fall.
+I hope you'll add it and this spiced banana nut bread to your arsenal.
 Thanks for reading!

 - 2 ripe bananas (the riper the easier to work with)

 - ¼ cup milk I use unsweetened almond

 - 1 teaspoon baking soda

 - ¼ teaspoon dash of nutmeg

 - Preheat oven to 350 degrees.
 Peel bananas and mash in a large bowl.
 Mix in all dry ingredients.

 - Add wet ingredients and mix well.